ardatan/graphql-tools/docs/source/generate-schema.md

 <h3 id="makeExecutableSchema" title="makeExecutableSchema">makeExecutableSchema(options)</h3>

 `makeExecutableSchema` takes a single argument: an object of options.
-Only the `typeDefs` and `resolvers` options are required.
+Only the `typeDefs` option is required.

 ```
 import { makeExecutableSchema } from 'graphql-tools';